 Director of Youth Development

-Bryan Scales has 23 years of coaching experience, including eight years with the New England Revolution.
-The 2016-17 season will be his seventh year as the Director of Youth Development after being promoted to that position in November 2010.
+Bryan Scales has 24 years of coaching experience, including nine years with the New England Revolution.
+The 2017-18 season will be his eighth year as the Director of Youth Development after being promoted to that position in November 2010.
 Previously he served as the head coach of the Under-16 squad from 2009-2015 before taking charge of the Under-18 team ahead of the 2015-16 season.

-Scales oversees all of the Revolution Academy teams, including day-to-day management of the Revolution's U-23, Under-18, Under-16, Under-14, and Under-13 teams.
-The U-18s and U-16s are now in their ninth season playing in the U.S. Soccer Development Academy, the Under-14 team is in its fifth season after being added ahead of the 2012-13 season, and the Under-13 team is in its inaugural season, being added prior to the start of the 2016-17 season.
+Scales oversees all of the Revolution Academy teams, including day-to-day management of the Revolution's Under-23, Under-19, Under-17, Under-15, Under-14, and Under-13 teams.
+The U-19s and U-17s (formerly U-18s and U-16s) are now in their ninth season playing in the U.S. Soccer Development Academy.
+The Under-15 team is in its inaugural season, being added prior to the start of the 2017-18 season, the Under-14 team is in its sixth season after being added ahead of the 2012-13 season, and the Under-13 team is in its second season, being added prior to the start of the 2016-17 season.

 The Revolution signed its first ever Homegrown Player in 2010, then 15-year old Diego Fagundez, who has since become the youngest player in Major League Soccer to make 100 appearances and score 25 goals.
 In 2012, the New England added its second Homegrown signing in Scott Caldwell, who led MLS in minutes played by a former Academy player in 2013.
+Fagundez and Caldwell became the first Homegrown field players to surpass 10,000 minutes in MLS play.
 In 2015, New England signed Zachary Herivaux, who has recorded playing time in both MLS matches as well as U.S. Open Cup play.

 Scales manages the Academy staff and creates and oversees the youth teams' coaching curriculum, development philosophy and training methods.
 In his position as Director of Youth Development, Scales coordinates with the Revolution’s first team technical staff on which Academy players are selected to train with the first team.